-Before disbursing Title IV funds to a transfer student, you must obtain his financial aid history if he may have received aid at another school since your latest ISIR.
+Before disbursing FSA funds to a transfer student, you must obtain his financial aid history if he may have received aid at another school since your latest ISIR.
 The NSLDS Transfer Student Monitoring Process was established to allow schools to use NSLDS information for its transfer students.

 - ▼ Reviewing the student's NSLDS financial aid history.
 If a student transfers to your school during the award year, you'll need to review her aid history on the ISIR or online at the NSLDS website.
-From this you can determine: - Whether the student is in default or owes an overpayment on an FSA loan or grant; - The student's scheduled Pell grant and the amount already disbursed for the award year; - ACG and National SMART grants for a student's grade level and the amount already disbursed; - Data pertaining to TEACH grants, including those converted to loans; - The student's balance on all FSA loans; and - The amount and period of enrollment for all FSA loans for the award year.
+From this, you can determine: - Whether the student is in default or owes an overpayment on an FSA loan or grant; - The student's Pell Grant and the amount already disbursed for the award year; - Data pertaining to TEACH grants, including those converted to loans; - The student's balance on all FSA loans; and - The amount and period of enrollment for all FSA loans for the award year.

 Usually the financial aid history on the ISIR will be enough, but there are cases where you might check NSLDS for more information.
 For example, if the student has more than six loans, the ISIR won't have detailed information for some of the loans.
 If you need that level of detail for those loans, you can get the information from NSLDS.
-Or, as discussed previously, you might need to use NSLDS to resolve a partial match situation (see "Partial match," page 40).
+Or, as discussed previously, you might need to use NSLDS to resolve a partial match situation (see "Partial match" in "NSLDS match" section, earlier in this chapter).